 When You Might Need More Frequent Visits

-Not everyone should follow the standard six-month schedule.
-If you have active gum disease, your dentist may recommend visits every three to four months to closely monitor your periodontal health.
 People with diabetes need more frequent dental care because high blood sugar increases the risk for gum disease and slows healing.
 Pregnant women, smokers, and those with a weakened immune system or a history of frequent cavities also often benefit from more regular monitoring.

 At DeLand Family Dental, Dr. Barney and Dr. Goodreau evaluate each patient individually to recommend a visit schedule that fits their unique needs.